digital-organizing/gpt-chatbot/README.md

 Answer:
 ```

-You can provide more instructions in your prompt, like formality, length or language of the answer.
-But the longer your instructions, the less capacity for generating answers and adding context.
+You can add more instructions to your prompt, such as the formality, length, or language of the answer.
+However, the more instructions you provide, the less capacity GPT will have for generating answers and adding context.

-## How to train your own chatbot
+## How to Train Your Own Chatbot

-First you need to get the application up and running, you can use docker and docker-compose to easily setup the databases and vector databases.
-Look at `docker-compose.yml` for an example.
-Customize to your needs.
+To get started, you need to set up the application.
+You can use Docker and Docker Compose to easily set up the databases and vector databases.
+Look at the `docker-compose.yml` file for an example and customize it to your needs.

-To get started you need to collect your texts.
-Texts shouldn't be too long, but also not too short.
-A paragraph is a good length for text snippets.
-The longer the texts, the less texts can be inserted into the prompt.
-The shorter the text, the context might be less helpful to answer questions.
-You need to gather the texts as `jsonl` file, it should look like this:
+To begin, you need to collect your texts.
+The texts should not be too long or too short.
+A paragraph is a suitable length for text snippets.
+The longer the texts, the fewer texts can be inserted into the prompt, and the shorter the texts, the less helpful the context will be in answering questions.
+You need to gather the texts as a jsonl file, which should look like this:
 ``` json
 {"text":"Some text that you collected....","page":1,"url":"https://example.com/page1.html"}
 {"text":"Some other text that you collected....","page":1,"url":"https://example.com/page2.html"}
 ```

-Import the text into the database:
+To import the texts into the database, run the following command:
 ``` bash
 python manage.py import_texts realm your_texts.jsonl
 ```

-After you imported all your texts, you can generate the search index:
+After you have imported all your texts, you can generate the search index by running the following command:

 ``` bash
 python manage.py index_realm realm